rm25282/IntelligentCreditScoring/README.md

 org.demo.intelligentcreditscoring.weights.bankWeight=4.0

-The final score produced will be between 0 and 1000
+The final credit score produced will be between 0 and 1000

-The final score and the values it was based on are all returned from the ScoreService to the Rest API.
+The final credit score and the values it was based on are all returned from the ScoreService to the Rest API.

 ## Technologies used